-The U.S. Embassy is pleased to announce the competition for the Fulbright Visiting Scholar Program for the 2021-22 academic year.
+The U.S. Embassy is pleased to announce the competition for the Fulbright Visiting Scholar Program for the 2022-23 academic year.
 The Embassy encourages interested parties to submit proposals relating to public health, environmental science, computer science, cybersecurity, rural development, and other STEM related subjects.
-The deadline for submitting application materials online is Tuesday, April 14, 2020 (Deadline Extended to May 1, 2020) by 13:00 hrs.
+The deadline for submitting application materials online is Friday May 7, 2021.

 Purpose and Institutional Focus: The Fulbright Visiting Scholar Program facilitates research projects at U.S. universities or research facilities.

 Grant categories offered: a) Research grants; b) Program and Curriculum Development grants.
 In both categories, grants must begin between August 2022 and March 2023.
 The length of the grant is determined by the research requirements indicated in the proposal and agreed with the host institution.

 - Research Grants: Grants of three to nine months for research in any academic discipline.
 Preference is given to applicants with a doctorate degree, at least three years of university teaching experience, a productive scholarly record, and whose projects relate directly to their ongoing teaching and/or research responsibilities.